fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ### Drawback - Two ways to abstract

-One specific drawback applies to F# - there are now two mecahnisms to do type-level abstraction of patterns, ISWAMs and SRTP.
+One specific drawback applies to F# - there are now two mechanisms to do type-level abstraction of patterns, ISWAMs and SRTP.

 ISWAM: